Saudi fighter jet crashes in Yemen Houthi territory | DW | 15.02.2020

 Read more: Yemen's war explained in 4 key points

-The insurgents reported that the coalition had carried out multiple airstrikes in the rebel-held territory where the plane crashed, leaving "dozens" of people dead or wounded.
-That report also could not be independently verified.
+The insurgents reported that the coalition had carried out multiple retaliatory airstrikes in the rebel-held territory where the plane crashed, leaving "dozens" of people dead or wounded.
+The United Nations later said in a statement that "as many as 31 civilians were killed and 12 others injured in strikes," in Jawf.

 The conflict in Yemen began in 2014, when the Iranian-backed Houthis seized the capital, Sanaa, ousting the internationally recognized government.
 The Saudi-led coalition entered the war in early 2015, launching an airstrike campaign that has killed thousands of Yemeni civilians.